Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 There, the students can program directly in Python Language.
 This mode could be used by students with experience in programming.

 ### 1.1.2 block-based programming
-There, the students can program using graphcal blocks (Blockly).
+There, the students can program using graphical blocks (Blockly).
 This mode could be used by novice students.